HEI Frequently Asked Questions

-The annual Healthcare Equality Index (HEI) is used by inpatient and outpatient healthcare organizations nationwide to strengthen the care they give LGBT patients and reach out to this long overlooked group.
+The annual Healthcare Equality Index (HEI) is used by inpatient and outpatient healthcare organizations nationwide to strengthen the care they give LGBTQ patients and reach out to this long overlooked group.
 To view or participate in the HEI, which is free of charge, just register your healthcare organization.
 And if your questions aren’t answered below, don’t hesitate to contact HEI staff at email@example.com.

-The HEI is an online survey open for participation annually from February through June.
-Created in 2007, the HEI has been skillfully designed to meet the needs of all healthcare organizations seeking to provide optimal care to LGBT patients and to meet CMS and Joint Commission requirements related to this increasingly visible group.
+The HEI is an annual online survey.
+Created in 2007, the HEI has been designed to meet the needs of all healthcare organizations seeking to provide optimal care to LGBTQ patients and to meet CMS and Joint Commission requirements related to this underserved population.

-LGBT patients face very significant challenges in healthcare: 56% of lesbian, gay, and bisexual people report experiences of serious discrimination in healthcare, while 70% of transgender people report serious discrimination.
-In response, CMS and The Joint Commission have issued requirements for LGBT equity and inclusion, and expert recommendations have now emerged for LGBT patient-centered care.
+LGBTQ patients face very significant challenges in healthcare: 56% of lesbian, gay, and bisexual people report experiences of serious discrimination in healthcare, while 70% of transgender people report serious discrimination.
+In response, CMS and The Joint Commission have issued requirements for LGBTQ equity and inclusion, and expert recommendations have now emerged for LGBTQ patient-centered care.

 The HEI enables healthcare organizations to assess their own policies and practices vis-à-vis these requirements and recommendations, and equips them with the training and resources they need to remedy gaps.
 It also enables organizations to receive public recognition for their commitment to equity and inclusion.

 Hundreds of healthcare organizations nationwide have participated in the HEI to:

 - Comply with CMS and Joint Commission requirements

 - Enhance their reputation for equity and inclusion